visit-dav/visit/src/doc/tutorials/MakingMovies.rst

 2. Fade-ins
 3. Image sequences that involve moving the camera around or through the data.
 4. Image sequences where each image contains multiple components such as a 3d view of the data and a curve showing the time evolution of a value.
-5. Image sequences where operator attributes are modified such as animating a slice plane moving through a data set.
+5. Image sequences where operator attributes are modified such as animating a slice plane moving through a dataset.

 Simple movies can be made with the Save movie wizard and more complex movies are made using Python scripts.
 This tutorial will focus on creating simple